 - 1. Be aware of teaching & learning of the subject concern. - 2.
 Examine critically the major concept, ideas, principles &values relating the subject concern. - 3.
-Engage the students into the methods of Teaching & learning the subject. - 4.
-Provide the students authentic historical knowledge with the proposed content & make them to be
+Engage the students into the methods of Teaching & learning the subject.

+4. Provide the students authentic historical knowledge with the proposed content &make them to be component to do pedagogical analysis of the subject.

+Semester III

+Paper Code PS43042P

+Paper Title PEDAGOGY OF A SCHOOL SUBJECT PART - II [HINDI]

+No. of Credits 1

+Theory / Practicum Practicum

+No of periods 30 HOURS OF TEACHING AND ENGAGEMENT WITH FIELD

+assigned

-Semester III Paper Code PS43042P Paper Title PEDAGOGY OF A SCHOOL SUBJECT PART - II [HINDI] No. of Credits 1 Theory / Practicum Practicum No of periods assigned 30 HOURS OF TEACHING AND ENGAGEMENT WITH FIELD Course descriptions/ The students are expected use the acquired knowledge of the respective Objectives theory paper in preparing a concept mapping and writing an pedagogical analysis on either Class IX-X or XI-XII
+Course descriptions/ The students are expected use the acquired knowledge of the respective

+Objectives theory paper in preparing a concept mapping and writing an pedagogical

+analysis on either Class IX-X or XI-XII